-- Avoid using soaps / cleansers on the area, long hot showers, chlorinated or salt water, saunas, jacuzzis, direct sunlight, and tanning treatments including artificial and all aloe products. - It is normal for you to have some swelling around the treated area for a couple of days, and crusting of your tattoo.
-It is important that you do not pick at these scabs as this will result in the colour being removed. - Speak to your GP or other healthcare professional if you see signs of extreme redness or puss.
+- Do not use soaps / cleansers on the area. - · Avoid taking long hot showers. - Avoid chlorinated or salt water, or saunas or jacuzzis. - · Do not go in direct sunlight. - Do not have tanning treatments, including artificial and all aloe products. - It is normal for you to have some swelling around the treated area for a couple of days, and crusting of your tattoo.
+Do not pick at these scabs, as this will remove the colour. - Speak to your GP or other healthcare professional if you see signs of extreme redness or puss.
+This could be a sign that you have developed an infection.